 Another thing that became quickly apparent was that the food was going to be amazeballs.
-I had learnt the word ‘tagine’ from the hairy bikers on Saturday Kitchen and I thought it was a great idea.
-As soon as we landed I was looking for a tagine and it didn’t let me down once I had found one which, was great because we would be eating at least one or two every day.
+I had learnt the word ‘tagine’ from the hairy bikers on Saturday Kitchen and it I thought it was a great idea.
+As soon as we landed I was looking for a tagine and it didn’t disappoint which was great because we would be eating at least 1-2 every day.
 If tagine was off the menu than skewers, soups and salads were on.
 Most of the time it was a combination of the lot.
 Rarely did we sit down to anything less than a three course meal.
 And what could make that concept even better?
 Bread, lots of bread not to mention olive oil.
 What could make it even better!?
 Lifting the lid off the tagine to find eggs cooking away in a rich meaty sauce.

 It doesn’t matter what country you go to, as soon as you get out of the touristy areas one will get very little hassle from anyone and you truly get to see what a country is about.
 A lion in the zoo is nothing like a lion on the plains of Africa.
 Being on a tour there will always be stops to shops that are routinely visited by the same tour bus but whether I am becoming immune to this or, Moroccans are just rubbish at making a sell, I never felt pushed into buying anything.
 We visited a carpet shop and they made us tea and gave us a demonstration in how to make carpets and were generally a nice bunch.
 But of course the whole purpose is to sell a carpet which luckily they did to a lucky Australian couple which I suspect made the rest of us feel better.
 It never fails to amuse me that as we sat in the middle of this village made from mud and straw walls I pulled out my mobile phone and checked for wifi out of curiosity.
 It picked up four separate networks.